 Michael has more than 20 years experience in financial, commercial, planning and audit roles across a range of industry sectors.
 Most recently he has served as CFO of Viva Energy Australia and non executive Director of the ASX listed Viva Energy REIT.
 Before that he was CFO of Brisbane Airport, with responsibility for commercial negotiations with airlines, financial and management reporting, debt capital markets, treasury, risk and taxation.

 Prior to his role at Brisbane Airport Michael held senior financial and commercial roles at Asciano (and its predecessor, Patrick Corporation).
 Michael is a Chartered Accountant, ACCA and GAICD, and holds a Master of Business Administration from AGSM and a Bachelor of Business.

-Nigel is a lawyer with more than 15 years’ experience across a broad spectrum of business transactions including merger & acquisitions, financing, real estate and joint ventures.
+Nigel is a lawyer with more than 18 years’ experience across a broad spectrum of business transactions including mergers & acquisitions, financing, real estate and joint ventures.
 He also has considerable expertise in corporate governance matters.
-Joining Ausgrid from CIMIC Group, where he worked as a senior in-house lawyer and company secretary, Nigel previously spent seven years at Macquarie Bank Limited where he was involved in numerous high-value structured capital transactions across various sectors.
+Joining Ausgrid from CIMIC Group, where he worked as a Senior In-house Lawyer and Company Secretary, Nigel previously spent seven years at Macquarie Bank Limited where he was involved in numerous high-value structured capital transactions across various sectors.
 Nigel also practiced law at King & Wood Mallesons in Sydney and at Slaughter & May and Linklaters LLP in London.

 Nigel has a Bachelor of Arts and a Bachelor of Laws (with honours) from The University of Sydney and a Master of Commerce from The University of New South Wales.
 He is a member of the AICD.